stoplightio/studio/README.md

 ![Mocking allows you to quickly test the look and feel of your API before jumping into the code](assets/images/studio-mocking.png)

-To find out more about Prism and how mocking can be used to streamline your API development process, see [here](https://meta.stoplight.io/docs/platform/branches/pam-215-doc-overview-updates/ZG9jOjM2OTM3Mjg4-work-with-mock-servers).
+To find out more about Prism and how mocking can be used to streamline your API development process, see [here](https://meta.stoplight.io/docs/platform/ZG9jOjM2OTM3Mjg4-work-with-mock-servers).

 ### Bring Your Own Repository

-Since Studio works with your local filesystem, you can open up your API projects and start adding docs and designs alongside the actual implementation they are meant to describe.
+Since Studio works with your local files ystem, you can open up your API projects and start adding docs and designs alongside the actual implementation they are meant to describe.
 Once you're done, check it all into Git with your favorite Git client!

 ## License